-Alternatively, turn up different lifeless trees and branches, to create a cover heap and clean blind spot.
+Alternatively, turn up different lifeless trees and branches, to create a cover heap and a clean blind spot.

-Single-Trunk Trees have an individual root with a unique pith at the soil level.
+Single-Trunk trees have an individual root with a unique pith at the soil level.

 They arise from a particular root size but have various stems.
 As long as a sportsman remains still, this place serves just excellent.